 such matter wd be instantly devoured, or absorbed, which would not have been the

 Darwin on the "Origin of Life"

 Darwin Correspondence Project editors, University of Cambridge, 2013

 Comment: Darwin's hope was that the dilemma of life's origin would one day be resolved.
-That hope still persists with modern day evolutionists presenting varying hypotheses for the beginning of life.
-The same intellectual errors remain today as when Darwin spoke of an ancient environment as if it were fact, and suggesting that conditions were right for life at that time.
+That hope still persists with modern day evolutionists presenting varying hypotheses for the origin of life.
+The same intellectual errors remain today as when Darwin spoke of an ancient environment as if it were fact, suggesting that conditions were right for life at that time.
 Speaking with authority on a subject does not create fact.

 Evolutionary theory, as taught within our educational system, is most frequently focused on biology and specifically on man having descended from lower life forms.
 The increased complexity which is said to have taken place over several billion years is often depicted in the evolutionary "Phylogenetic Tree of Life" (discussed in more detail in "The Complexity of Life" chapter).
 The "Tree" has a single original cell as its root with branches emanating from the trunk for the animal and plant kingdoms.
-In brief, evolutionism believes that all life forms are the offspring of the cell that was supposedly created in the primordial soup of the ancient earth.
+In brief, evolutionism believes that all life forms are the offspring of the cell that was supposedly created in a primordial soup of an "evolutionary" ancient earth.

 (Evolutionary) Phylogenic Tree of Life click image to enlarge

 courtesy of Oracle ThinkQuest

 Please send comments or questions to: CreationOnline@In6Days.org